mbridak/not1mm/README.md

 ### Updating with pip

 I've been posting updates just about everyday.
 Sometimes multiple times a day.
 It's early days, so there is much to do.
 You can check for and install updates with `pip install -U not1mm`.

+## Other Libraries

+The audio library used, uses pipewire/portaudio.
+You may need to install portaudio.
+Ubuntu: `sudo apt install libportaudio2`

+## Running on Ubuntu LTS 22.04

+Seems Ubuntu LTS is not a big fan of wayland.
+When launching from the command line you'll see a message:

+`Warning: Ignoring XDG_SESSION_TYPE=wayland on Gnome.
+Use QT_QPA_PLATFORM=wayland to run on Wayland anyway. qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
+This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.`

+To avoid this you can export an environment variable and launch the app like this:

+`mbridak@vm:~$ export QT_QPA_PLATFORM=wayland; not1mm`

+For a more permanent solution you can place the line `export QT_QPA_PLATFORM=wayland` in your home directories .bashrc file.
+Then after logging out and back in you should be able to launch it normally.

 ## Running from source